Build a Homelab server using an old laptop

 Intranet Penetration

-In a previous article, I detailed how to deploy an intranet penetration service on a VPS: Using frp for intranet penetration
+In previous articles, I have detailed how to deploy an intranet penetration service on a VPS: Using frp for intranet penetration

 Similarly, virtual machines running on PVE and PVE itself can use frpc to connect to a public VPS for intranet penetration services.

-However, there are some differences in how they run.
-Recently, I’ve gradually packaged all dependent software services into Docker images and then run them as containers on multiple machines.
-This unifies the execution environment, requiring only configuration maintenance.
+However, the operation method is slightly different.
+Recently, I have gradually packaged dependent software services into docker images and run them in containers on multiple machines, which unifies the execution environment and only requires maintaining the configuration.

-Therefore, I packaged frp into a Docker image for easy deployment in various environments: frp-docker
+So, I packaged frp into a docker image for easy deployment in various environments: frp-docker

-You can use the docker_builder in the repository to package the image yourself, or use the prebuild version (currently the latest 0.65.0), which supports both amd64 and arm64 architectures for frpc/frps by default.
+You can build the image yourself using docker_builder in the repository, or use the prebuild version (currently the latest is 0.65.0), which supports amd64 and arm64 architectures by default and supports frpc/frps.

 After importing the image, you can start it directly by specifying two parameters: